-Comment: Test Dataset Input Data, Metastore Data and Output Data must be set to replication factor minimum of three for HDFS on JBOD and other systems must demonstrate data redundancy equivalent to using replication factor three in HDFS as defined in Clause 3.1.3.3b)
+Comment: If stored in a distributed filesystem, Test Dataset Input Data, Metastore Data and Output Data must be set to at least an equivalent of replication factor three for HDFS on JBOD.
+Non HDFS distributed file systems must demonstrate data redundancy equivalent to using replication factor three in HDFS as defined in Clause 3.1.3.3b.